Four Ways To Reduce and Avoid Estate Tax

 1. Transfers and Gifts

 One way to shelter your assets from estate taxes is simply to take the assets out of your estate by transferring them to someone else.
+There are a few ways to do this:

-- The Uniform Transfers to Minors Act (UTMA) expands on UGMA to allow gifts of real property in addition to financial assets.
+Under a couple of federal laws, individuals can give tax-free gifts to minors (individuals under 18) up to the annual gift limit.
+The Uniform Gifts to Minors Act (UGMA) allows for gifting financial assets such as cash and securities to beneficiaries who are minors without a formal trust or guardianship.
+The Uniform Transfers to Minors Act (UTMA) expands on UGMA to allow gifts of real property in addition to financial assets.
 Real property includes everything from real estate to intellectual property and art.

-Gifts are not only a way of benefitting individuals or organizations you want to help.
+Gifts are not only a way of benefiting individuals or organizations you want to help.
 What you gift is not counted as part of your estate for estate tax purposes.
+Gifts help ensure more of your assets go to loved ones and causes you support rather than estate taxes.

 2. Trusts

+Another general method to avoid estate taxes is by setting up a trust.
+Generally, a trust is an estate planning document that distributes an individual’s assets to beneficiaries by first transferring those assets to a trustee.
 When the individual dies, the appointed trustee distributes the trust assets according to the trust agreement.
 Unlike a will, trusts bypass the probate court process.

 Marital Trusts

-- A-B trust.
-This type of trust is really a joint trust.
-The “A-B” refers to the two trusts that make it up.
-Part A is the marital trust established for the surviving spouse’s benefit.
-The trust agreement specifies the rights of the surviving spouse to the assets.
-For example, the surviving spouse can draw income from the trust, live in the house, etc. There is no estate tax on the assets put into this trust.
+For example, your surviving spouse can collect income from the trust, live in the house, etc. There is no estate tax on the assets put into this trust.
 Part B is a separate trust that comes into play when the surviving spouse dies and the trust assets are finally distributed to the original spouse’s intended beneficiaries.
+A QTIP trust is similar to an A-B trust, except the surviving spouse is not given the same level of access to or control of the marital trust assets.

 Irrevocable Life Insurance Trust

+Irrevocable life insurance trusts are trusts designed to hold life insurance policies.
 This type of trust is helpful if you are near your state or federal estate tax exemption, and your life insurance proceeds would put you over the limit.
+You can put the policy in a life insurance trust to prevent life insurance proceeds from placing your estate over the exemption amount.

 Putting the policy in a trust takes it out of your estate while holding it for your beneficiaries.
 The trust will specify when and how to pay out the life insurance proceeds after your death.
+The trust is “irrevocable” since it cannot be changed once created.

 Qualified Personal Residence Trust